 Since I can hardly sit still I’m constantly outside.
 And apparently so is everyone else.
 Wherever you look in San Diego there’s people riding waves, hiking the mixed landscape and rock climbing outdoors.
 Never has this been more true than today.
 Gyms have been popping up in recent years and spots that would’ve been empty a decade ago are now constantly trafficked, even on weekdays.

 I Found My Home in This Pacific Coast Paradise

 I can’t help being enchanted by the San Diego lifestyle.
 Coming from a small town near the German-Dutch border, there were no mountains or beaches growing up.
 But we had trees, fences, and barricades.
 Man, I loved climbing those things!
 Then one day a friend invited me to the German Alpine Club’s climbing wall and I learned this fascination had a sport attached to it.

 About a decade ago I came to San Diego for college, and had no idea what to expect.
 I skateboarded in Germany so was familiar with California’s scene, and was vaguely aware that there was surfing.
 Other than that, I didn’t know a thing about the city.
 Like most Europeans, I recognized its southern neighbor more thanks to Manu Chao’s, “Welcome to Tijuana”—all that “tequila, sexo y marijuana” and what not!

 When I got to San Diego, I met folks who were into rock climbing outdoors.
 They started taking me to all these sweet spots around the city and I was dizzyingly tossed into a world of different styles, climbing techniques, and advanced rope skills.
 Things clicked pretty quickly and I knew I had to move here.

 The Best, in Excess, and Easily Accessed—Outdoor Rock Climbing around San Diego

-The sheer variety of options makes San Diego a top place to live for rock climbing.
+The sheer variety of options and laid-back vibe that rivals the climbing in the Gunks make San Diego a top place to live for rock climbing.
 Most of the areas are just a short drive and have a quick approach.
 Whether you’re looking for an evening bouldering session or a full backcountry adventure, there’s so many spots to scratch your itch.